-Etna Creek stream flow is a critical stream system to the Scott River watershed and the sole water supply for the City of Etna.
-In order for the City of Etna to evaluate its water supply and growing water scarcity concerns, there is a critical need to establish a real time flow station on Etna Creek.
-This project would allow data on current stream conditions to be available to the City of Etna which would aid in its ability to implement water conservation efforts.
-Without the ability to have streamflow data, the City's ability to encourage and enforce a water conservation plan is extremely limited.
+Etna Creek is a critical stream system to the Scott River watershed and the sole water supply for the City of Etna.
+In order for the City of Etna to evaluate its water supply and growing water scarcity concerns, the proposed project is to install a real time flow station on Etna Creek, and associated .
+This project would allow data on current stream conditions to be available to the City of Etna which would aid in its ability to implement water conservation efforts in times of drought.
+Without the ability to have real time streamflow data, the City's ability to prepare for drought and encourage and enforce a water conservation plan is extremely limited.
 Not only would a flow station benefit the City of Etna, but the data would also add to the body of work around the State's Sustainable Groundwater Management Act (SGMA).
 This project would serve a multi purpose for both the City of Etna and the Scott River watershed as a whole.